cobaltt7/OneAuth/src/docs/auth.md

 # Adding an authenitcation client

-Make a folder in the `routes/auth` directory with the name of the client.
+Make a folder in the `auth` directory with the name of the client.

 Add a file in that folder called `index.js`.